fengranMark/ConvSDG/README.md

     python search_relevant_p_sparse.py
     python search_relevant_p_dense.py

 For the query-level generated data (for semi-supervised w/. relevance judgment), we directly use the original annotations as supervision signals.
+Thus, after generating the augmented query data, run the following command for combination:

+    python preprocess_cast_augmented.py

 ## 5. Conversational Dense Retrieval Fine-tuning
 To conduct conversational dense retrieval fine-tuning, please run the following commands.
 The pre-trained language model we use for dense retrieval is [ANCE](https://github.com/microsoft/ANCE).